 In many cases, the timeline for filing a mechanics lien runs from when you first provided labor or materials to a construction project.
 This is great if you can accurately pinpoint and document the date you started, but if you don’t keep detailed records, or if someone contests the date, then you may find yourself in a difficult situation – the Notice of Compliance sets a clear, formal date, for calculating all of these other deadlines.

 Where is a Notice of Commencement Required?

-In Florida, Georgia, Iowa, Michigan, and Ohio a Notice of Commencement must be filed when a project is started in order for you to later file a mechanics lien.
-Other states, South Carolina, South Dakota, and Texas, offer it as an optional protection that owners and prime contractors can use to limit the filing of mechanics liens after the project is complete.
+In some states (including Florida, Georgia, Iowa, Michigan, and Ohio) a Notice of Commencement must be filed when a project is started in order for any party to later file a mechanics lien.
+Other states, such as South Carolina, South Dakota, and Texas, offer it as an optional protection that owners and prime contractors can use to limit the filing of mechanics liens after the project is complete.
 It is important to understand the notice rules in your state, as failing to provide notice can limit your rights, and giving notice can protect you from future liability.

 Once the Notice of Commencement is filed, the date on it indicates the official beginning of the project.
 Deadlines for mechanics liens are then measured based on this date, including deadlines for preliminary notices and lien filings.
 If you’re working in a state that requires the filing of a Notice of Commencement, you would be wise to obtain a copy for your records and enter the date on the notice into your payment and lien tracking software to make sure you don’t miss any filing deadlines.

-If you’re in one of the three states where filing a Notice of Commencement is optional, it’s still a great practice, especially on larger projects, to file one or to get a copy of the notice filed by the owner or general contractor because it will show you the date the project commences and also the amount of liability the owner or general contractor has.
-Once the Notice of Commencement is filed, the value of the liens by second and third tier contractors and suppliers is limited.
-A third tier contractor cannot file a lien for more than the value of what the general contractor owes to the second tier contractor above him.
+If you’re in one of the states where filing a Notice of Commencement is optional, it’s still a great practice, especially on larger projects, to file one or to get a copy of the notice filed by the owner or general contractor.
+It will show you the date the project commenced and also the amount of liability the owner or general contractor has.
+Once the Notice of Commencement is filed, the value of the liens by second and third tier contractors and suppliers may be limited.
+A third-tier contractor cannot file a lien for more than the value of what the general contractor owes to the second-tier contractor above him.

 If you want someone to explain the details of the laws in your state, or need help filing a mechanics lien, give the lawyers at National Lien & Bond a call.
 We’re experienced construction attorneys with knowledge of all 50 states and can help you file the right paperwork and the right time and collect what you’re owed.